-Bernhard Scully is the Associate Professor of Horn at the University of Illinois at Urbana-Champaign.
+International horn soloist, Bernhard Scully, is currently the Associate Professor of Horn at the University of Illinois at Urbana-Champaign.
 He is a member of the University of Illinois Global STEAM and is Artistic Director of the non-profit 501(c)(3) Cormont Music.
-He spends most of his summer in the White Mountains of New Hampshire as both the Artistic Director of Kendall Betts Horn Camp (Cormont Music), and a member of the North Country Chamber Players.
+He spends most of his summer in the White Mountains of New Hampshire as both the Artistic Director of Kendall Betts Horn Camp and as the horn player of the North Country Chamber Players.
 His solo career has spanned across many genres from classical to jazz and beyond, including being the former long-time horn player of the Canadian Brass and former principal horn of the Saint Paul Chamber Orchestra.
 Among his many awards are top honors at numerous competitions, most notably being the first classical brass player to win a McKnight Fellowship for Performing Musicians.

 As a soloist, Bernhard is featured on numerous recordings.
-His solo album, “Dialogue en Francais: French Masterpieces for Horn and Piano”, was featured on Minnesota Public Radio.
-His recording “The G. Schirmer Horn Collection Volumes One, Two, and Three (Hal Leonard Publishing)” includes much of the standard repertoire for horn and piano.
+His solo album, “Dialogue en Francais: French Masterpieces for Horn and Piano,” was featured on Minnesota Public Radio.
+His recording “The G. Schirmer Horn Collection Volumes One, Two, and Three“ (Hal Leonard Publishing) includes much of the standard repertoire for horn and piano.
 The Instrumentalist describes these three volumes: “Scully offers musical, intuitive performances that provide a fine example for hornists of all levels.
-These carefully thought out publications are a good investment for future growth and belong in every horn teacher and players library.”
-Bernhard can be heard as a featured performer on numerous Canadian Brass CDs.
-He just released his latest CD, “Windows in Time”, that features the premiere recording of Gunther Schuller’s “Quintet for Horn and Strings (2009)” in collaboration with the acclaimed Jupiter String Quartet.
+These carefully thought-out publications are a good investment for future growth and belong in every horn teacher and player’s library.”
+Bernhard can be heard as a featured performer on numerous Canadian Brass CD’s.
+His latest CD, “Windows in Time,” that features the premiere recording of Gunther Schuller’s “Quintet for Horn and Strings (2009)” in collaboration with the acclaimed Jupiter String Quartet.
 The album also includes W.A.
 Mozart’s “Quintet for Horn and Strings, K. 407”.
 Gunther Schuller produced this recording himself, and this was one of the last projects he took part in before his unfortunate passing in 2015.

 His degrees are from Northwestern University (with honors), and the University of Wisconsin-Madison where he attended on a Paul Collins Distinguished Graduate Fellowship.
 In 2010 the University of Wisconsin awarded him a Distinguished Alumni Award for excellence in artistry.
 He resides with his wife, Sarah, who is a music therapist and photographer; their three daughters, Ellie, Abby, and Maddie; their springer spaniel, Gustav Mahler; and their two cats, Kenny and Lucy.